BlueDigit/organix/README.md

 http://www.jamesmolloy.co.uk/tutorial_html/

 For now, the project is just a school work and a simple verbatim of James Molloy's work.
-But, if you are intersted in developping the subject, don't hesitate to contact me.
+But, if you are interested in developing the subject, don't hesitate to contact me.

 This readme could possibly change during the next weeks.